dathere/datapusher-plus/README.md

 ## Production deployment

-Thes instructions assume you already have CKAN installed on this server in the default location described in the CKAN install documentation (`/usr/lib/ckan/default`).
+These instructions assume you already have CKAN installed on this server in the default location described in the CKAN install documentation (`/usr/lib/ckan/default`).
 If this is correct you should be able to run the following commands directly, if not you will need to adapt the previous path to